PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 $ kubtctl apply -f adderservice-dep.yml
 ```

-Finally lets test our service and check that our log statement shows up.
+Finally let's test our service and check that our log statement shows up.
 Firstly curl the service as before then open the minikube dashboard and view the logs which should look as below:

 ![image](./images/kube_logs.png)]